Using wind power to generate energy

 Onshore wind turbines:

 In mid-2015, ENGIE Electrabel announced its ambition to increase its onshore wind power capacity to 400 MW by 2020.
-At the end of 2016, 300 MW were in service or under construction (40 wind farms, 144 wind turbines) and the project portfolio was full.
+In April 2017, 311 MW were in service or under construction (41 wind farms, 147 wind turbines) and the project portfolio was full.
 We have therefore revised our ambitions upward.
 We want to reach the initial target of 400 MW by 2018 and exceed 500 MW by 2020.
 This wind capacity will represent an annual production of 1 billion kilowatt hours and will cover the consumption of 300,000 households.
 It will avoid the emission of 440,000 tons of CO2 per year.

 For up-to-date information, visit our wind power blog.

 Offshore wind turbines:

 We have also set ourselves ambitious aims with regard to offshore wind power and hold a 35% stake in the Mermaid project (the consortium Otary holds the remaining 65%).
 The completion of this project poses a technical challenge requiring all of ENGIE Electrabel’s expertise.
 Commissioning is scheduled for 2020.
 It will generate enough electricity to cover the annual consumption of 286,000 households and will reduce CO2 emissions by 367,000 tonnes per year.

 ENGIE Electrabel plans to use its future investments to retain its position as Belgium’s top producer of and investor in green energy and to lead the way in developing wind power.
 The development of wind power dovetails with its aim to strengthen a diverse energy mix.

 Read our press file about our wind ambitions (in French)

 Here you find a map with our wind farms

 The cooperative Electrabel CoGreen gives residents the opportunity to invest in wind farms built in or close to their municipality.Website CoGreen